James Kenneth Stephen: Accident

-Stephen suffered a serious head injury in an accident on 29 December 1886 whilst staying with Felix Cobbold, at Felixstowe Lodge, Felixstowe.
-He suffered a blow to his head and although his physical injuries soon healed, he nevertheless showed signs of psychological injury, exhibiting erratic emotional and mental behaviour.The injury may have exacerbated the bipolar disorder from which he suffered, a condition also found in his cousin, Virginia Woolf.
+Stephen suffered a serious head injury in an accident on 29 December 1886 while staying with Felix Cobbold, at Felixstowe Lodge, Felixstowe.
+He suffered a blow to his head and although his physical injuries soon healed, he nevertheless showed signs of psychological injury, exhibiting erratic emotional and mental behaviour.
+The injury may have exacerbated his bipolar disorder, a condition also affecting his cousin, Virginia Woolf.
 Separate descriptions of the accident exist.
 Virginia Woolf's biographer, Quentin Bell, says that the family tradition was that Stephen was struck in the head by some object from a moving train.
 Others claim that Stephen was injured when a horse he was riding shied and backed him into the moving vane of a windmill.

 While Stephen originally appeared to have made a complete recovery, it was later discovered that his brain had been permanently damaged and his behaviour became increasingly erratic.
 Bell relates incidents of Stephen plunging the blade from a sword stick into bread; becoming deluded that he was a painter of great genius; rushing about dangerously in a hansom cab; and "'on another occasion he appeared at breakfast and announced, as though it were an amusing incident, that the doctors had told him that he would either die or go completely mad.'"
 Stephen became a patient of physician Sir William Gull, but his rapid mental and physical decline saw him drift from one project to the next with little focus or interest – outside of completing two volumes of poetry – before he was finally committed to a mental asylum.